drblythe/x11-keyboard-mouse-control/README.md

 ## Usage
 Have to run with sudo (it reads directly from /dev/input/eventX)
 Have to also figure out which input event is your keyboard.
-Easy way is to "sudo cat /dev/input/event<number>" and mash your keyboard until strange hieroglyphics appear lol.
+Easy way is to "sudo cat /dev/input/eventX" (where X is some number) and mash your keyboard until strange hieroglyphics appear lol.
 Then run :

     sudo /path/to/executable /dev/input/event<number-for-keyboard>